praetoriandigital/cub-docs/lead-forms.md

       //   (if registration API returned error)
       //   redirect to 'registration' page
       registerMe: {
+        // enforced: false, // if true - user will not able to avoid 'Register Me'
         checked: true,
         label: 'Register Me',
         hideForLogged: true, // When true, hides checkbox for logged user.
 Default value true.